Pilgrims yearn to visit isolated peninsula where Catholic saints cared for Hawaii's leprosy patients

 As a daily Mass-going Catholic devoted to Saint Damien of Molokai, she wanted to walk where he walked, pray where he prayed, and witness for herself the place — both stunning and haunting — where the late priest spent a pivotal part of his life caring for banished people sick with leprosy.

-The pilgrimage to Kalaupapa, defined by its natural isolation in northern Molokai, is logistically challenging to make under normal circumstances, with longstanding rules including prohibiting anyone younger than 16 from visiting.
+The pilgrimage to Kalaupapa, defined by its natural isolation in northern Molokai, is logistically challenging and restricted under normal circumstances.
 It is even more so today because of lingering COVID-19 pandemic restrictions that canceled all pilgrimages and tours of the national historical park to protect the peninsula’s eight remaining former patients.
-Park and state health department officials have been easing restrictions and are considering when to resume organized pilgrimages and tours.
+Park and state health department officials are considering when to resume organized pilgrimages and tours.

-For Toyofuku, a series of must-have permissions came together at the right moment this summer and her dream came true.
+For Toyofuku, a series of permissions came together at the right moment this summer.
 At the invitation of Kalaupapa’s priest, she retraced Father Damien’s footsteps in a place where for more than a century nearly no one wanted to go — and many would never leave.

-Just thinking about Damien’s devotion to the sick moves her to tears.
-“Every morning I pray to him,” she said, crying.

 Her husband, Lance Toyofuku, called all the difficulty God’s plan.